 This dynamic course provides you with the specialist expertise to conduct high quality research in public policy and administration.
 It will support and deliver the knowledge most desired by professionals for a career in policy advising, lobbying, political research, journalism and academia.

 I can't stand injustice and I'm committed to the protection of human rights.
 Criminal justice and security policies are areas I'm especially interested in, so after previously studying politics and law, the MA in Public Administration and Public Policy has completed my understanding of the subject.Rachel, MA Public Administration and Public Policy

 You’ll explore the key themes that drive the creation of public policies – how they are made, framed, brought to life and managed.
 What makes the cogs of international organisations turn?
 What are the motivations, ambitions and factors that are considered and acted upon to shape the world as we know it?

-From patterns of global trade and finance to operations, state-restructuring and consequences, it will give you a detailed insight into the decision-making processes that govern our lives.
+From patterns of global trade and finance to state restructuring and its consequences, it will give you a detailed insight into the decision-making processes that govern our lives.

 You'll study four core modules:

 Plus, two optional modules from a range of subjects:

 Our choice of modules lets you develop expertise in the areas that you feel most passionate about.